mattduck/pytest-it/README.md

 of our tests using the standard `test_module.py::TestClass::test_function` structure.

-This is a problem that can be solved by BDD testing frameworks (eg. Behave, Mambda, Rspec), but it's not always desirable to migrate existing test suites to a new framework.
+This is a problem that can be solved by BDD testing frameworks (eg. [Behave](https://github.com/behave/behave), [Mamba](https://github.com/nestorsalceda/mamba), [Rspec](http://rspec.info), but it's not always desirable to migrate existing test suites to a new framework.

-There are some pytest plugins that attempt to bridge this gap, by providing alternative ways to structure the tests (eg. pytest-describe, pytest-bdd), or altering the test report output (eg. pytest-testdox, pytest-pspec).
+There are some pytest plugins that attempt to bridge this gap, by providing alternative ways to structure the tests (eg. [pytest-describe](https://github.com/ropez/pytest-describe), [pytest-bdd](https://github.com/pytest-dev/pytest-bdd)), or altering the test report output (eg. [pytest-testdox](https://github.com/renanivo/pytest-testdox), [pytest-pspec](https://github.com/gowtham-sai/pytest-pspec)).

 We have taken a similar approach to `pytest-testdox`, by providing pytest markers that can describe the test output. `pytest-it` supports a few other